AlirezaKm/Apache-Local-Domain/README.md

 #### Note
     * To use This Program You should Run it with `sudo`
-    * Just Support Debian Base Distros

 #### TODO
-- [ ] Check enable http2 module or not
+- [x] Check enable http2 module or not
+- [x] add new Validations for inputs (documentroot , wsgiscript , virtualenv ,...)
 - [ ] link Configure file to /etc
 - [ ] Builtin sudo Execute